roysaw77/warship/README.md

 SuperShip: This ship moves like the Cruiser, destroying and killing any ship on its path.
 On top of that, in each turn, this ship shoots randomly at 3 locations in the battlefield.
-11. Each ship has 3 lives.
+14. Each ship has 3 lives.
 When a ship is destroyed, it can go into a queue to re-enter into the battlefield three times.
 In each turn 2 ships can re-enter at random locations in the battlefield.
-12. The above requirements are the basic requirements of this assignment.
+15. The above requirements are the basic requirements of this assignment.
 You may feel free to add more features and capabilities, and even your own robot types to make the simulation exciting.
+16. One of the two teams win when the other team is completely annihilated.
 Implementation
 1. In each turn of a simulation, display the battlefield, the actions and the results of the actions of each ship in that turn.
 In addition, save the same information into a text file.